openharmony/docs/en/application-dev/reference/arkui-ts/ts-state-management.md

 abstract aboutToBeDeleted(): void

-Cancels one-way or two-way synchronization between the **SubscribedAbstractProperty** instance and AppStorage or LocalStorage.
+Cancels one-way or two-way synchronization between the **SubscribedAbstractProperty** instance and AppStorage or LocalStorage, and invalidates the instance.
+After this API is called, the **SubscribedAbstractProperty** instance cannot be used to call the setter or getter.

 **System capability**: SystemCapability.ArkUI.ArkUI.Full